Eyozy/Gemini-Light-Mode/README.md

 2. **Not working**:

-   - Verify Tampermonkey is enabled
+   - Verify Violentmonkey is enabled
    - Check script is active on gemini.google.com
    - Clear cache and hard reload (Ctrl+F5)